kilipan/nasin-toki/README.md

 ### *pu* preverbs

 #### `wile`
-The word `wile` covers our expressing things on our complete *hierarchy of needs.*[^Seli]
+The word `wile` can be used for expressing things on our complete *hierarchy of needs.*[^Seli]

 [^Seli]: Thank you jan Seli for the fantastic hierarchy-of-needs explanation!

 We can think of everything we might need or want as falling somewhere on this hierarchy.
-In English, we call things that are very high on the hierarchy (like e.g eating and sleeping) "needs".
-Similarly, we call things that are rather low on the hierarchy (like e.g. watching another episode of that tv series) "wants".
+In English, we call things that are very low in the hierarchy (like e.g eating and sleeping) "needs".
+Similarly, we call things that are rather high in the hierarchy (like e.g. watching another episode of that tv series) "wants".
 The word `wile` covers *the complete hierarchy.*

 As a preverb, `wile` marks the following predicate as falling in the hierarchy